guguji666666/GJS-Sentinel-Tips/Useful KQL for analytics rules/readme.md

-#### 1.Alert when the times of same password from same IP exceeds thereshold
+#### 1. Generate alerts when the times of same password from same IP exceeds thereshold

-Due to igestion delay we can only use scheduled analytics rule
+Due to ingestion delay we can only use scheduled analytics rule
 ```kusto
 let ingestion_delay = 3min;
 let rule_look_back = 5min;